highlightjs/highlight.js/docs/api.rst

 Applies highlighting to a DOM node containing code.

-This function is the one to use to apply highlighting dynamically after page load or within initialization code of third-party Javascript frameworks.
+This function is the one to use to apply highlighting dynamically after page load or within initialization code of third-party JavaScript frameworks.

 The function uses language detection by default but you can specify the language in the ``class`` attribute of the DOM node.
 See the :doc:`class reference